DyogenIBENS/PhylDiag/README.txt

 pThreshold is the p-value threshold for the statistical validation of synteny blocks to follow step 1 of PhylDiag as described in the article, users should add -filterType=InCommonAncestor to filter lineage specific gene apparitions

-other parameters are not explained in PhylDiag article and users should avoid changing them
+Other parameters are not explained in PhylDiag article and users should avoid changing them

 A standard way to launch PhylDiag is thus:
 : src/phylDiag.py data/genesST.Homo.sapiens.list.bz2 data/genesST.Mus.musculus.list.bz2 data/ancGenes.Euarchontoglires.list.bz2 -filterType=InCommonAncestor > res/syntenyBlocks.txt
 (this way, the gapMax is set with the advised value.
 Take care that the default distance metric is the chebyshev distance metric (CD))

 A more customised way is for instance:
-: src/phylDiag.py data/genesST.Homo.sapiens.list.bz2 data/genesST.Mus.musculus.list.bz2 data/ancGenes.Euarchontoglires.list.bz2 -gapMax=11 -distanceMetric=MD -filterType=InCommonAncestor > res/syntenyBlocks.txt
+: src/phylDiag.py data/genesST.Homo.sapiens.list.bz2 data/genesST.Mus.musculus.list.bz2 data/ancGenes.Euarchontoglires.list.bz2 -gapMax=11 -distanceMetric=MD -filterType=InCommonAncestor > res/syntenyBlocks_MD11.txt

 Adding "+verbose" (set the verbose boolean to True) allows more informations in the error log, thus users willing to have more informations should launch PhylDiag like this:
-: src/phylDiag.py data/genesST.Homo.sapiens.list.bz2 data/genesST.Mus.musculus.list.bz2 data/ancGenes.Euarchontoglires.list.bz2 -distanceMetric=DPD -gapMax=5 -pThreshold=0.001 +verbose -filterType=InCommonAncestor > res/syntenyBlocks.txt 2> res/logErr
+: src/phylDiag.py data/genesST.Homo.sapiens.list.bz2 data/genesST.Mus.musculus.list.bz2 data/ancGenes.Euarchontoglires.list.bz2 -distanceMetric=DPD -gapMax=5 -pThreshold=0.001 +verbose -filterType=InCommonAncestor > res/syntenyBlocks_DPD11.txt 2> res/logErr_DPD11.txt

 Adding the "-multiProcess" (set the multiProcess boolean to False) option allow to launch phylDiag in sequential mode on one process alone.
-This may be usefull for users that wants to launch phylDiag on a personal computer.
-Adding "nice -n 19" before the command line "phylDiag ..." may also be usefull in order to prevent any crash of the OS if the CPU or memory consuption becomes greedy
+This may be useful for users that wants to launch phylDiag on a personal computer.
+Adding "nice -n 19" before the command line "phylDiag ..." may also be useful in order to prevent any crash of the OS if the CPU or memory consumption becomes greedy

 "-nbHpsRecommendedGap=X" sets the number of homologies to X for the target synteny block in the average MHP for the recommended gapMax type (the default value is 2) and "-targetProbaRecommendedGap" is the value of the p-value of this target synteny block of "nbHpsRecommendedGap" hps.
 See the Supp Data of PhylDiag for more explicit informations